At the time of our last full, published article, 27 of the 139 plumbing

 and air-conditioning service check your water heaters venting for proper

-draft and that the room is properly ventilated.
+draft and to make sure the room is properly ventilated.

 Dispose of grease or rendered-down fat in the trash; never pour it down

-Cover bathtub and shower drains with a screen to prevent hair from clogging
+Cover bathtub and shower drains with screens to prevent hair from clogging

 up their pipes.